MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 In this GitHub repository you wil find independent folders for each part of our project.

-1) **Kicad**: The KiCad folder contains our project (KiCad-Shield-Uno-FlexSensor) and all the librairies we created and used.
+1) **Kicad**: The KiCad folder contains our project (KiCad-Shield-Uno-FlexSensor) and all the libraries we created and used.
 It is ready to use, you will only need to download KiCad on your laptop.

 2) **Arduino code**: The Arduino folder contains 2 different codes:
      *code_Felex_OR_graphite_datas_sent_via_bluetooth.ino* and *code_Flex_AND_graphite_datas_sent_via_bluetooth*.
 Both codes calculate the resistance of the industrial strain gauge sensor as well the graphite-based one, and are using the rotary encoder to navigate through the different menus displayed on the Oled screen.
 The difference between the two codes comes with what datas we are sending via bluetooth.
 In the first code, at the beginning, the user chooses which sensor’s information they want to plot in the app.
 The second code sends data from both sensors simultaneously: both resistances are plotted, but with less precision.